Battle of Fort Sumter: Preparations for war

 In March, Brig.
 Gen. P. G. T. Beauregard took command of South Carolina forces in Charleston; on March 1, President Jefferson Davis had appointed him the first general officer in the armed forces of the new Confederacy, specifically to take command of the siege.
-Beauregard made repeated demands that the Union force either surrender or withdraw and took steps to ensure that no supplies from the city were available to the defenders, whose food was running low.
+Beauregard made repeated demands that the Union force either surrender or withdraw, and took steps to ensure that no supplies from the city were available to the defenders, whose food was running low.
 He also increased drills amongst the South Carolina militia, training them to operate the guns they manned.
 Major Anderson had been Beauregard's artillery instructor at West Point; the two had been especially close, and Beauregard had become Anderson's assistant after graduation.
 Both sides spent March drilling and improving their fortifications to the best of their abilities.

 Beauregard, a trained military engineer, built up overwhelming strength to challenge Fort Sumter.
 Fort Moultrie had three 8-inch Columbiads, two 8-inch howitzers, five 32-pound smoothbores, and four 24-pounders.
 Outside of Moultrie were five 10-inch mortars, two 32-pounders, two 24-pounders, and a 9-inch Dahlgren smoothbore.
 The floating battery next to Fort Moultrie had two 42-pounders and two 32-pounders on a raft protected by iron shielding.
 Fort Johnson on James Island had one 24-pounder and four 10-inch mortars.
-At Cummings Point on Morris Island, the Confederates had emplaced seven 10-inch mortars, two 42-pounders, an English Blakely rifled cannon, and three 8-inch Columbiads, the latter in the so-called Iron Battery, protected by a wooden shield faced with iron bars.
-About 6,000 men were available to man the artillery and to assault the fort, if necessary, including the local militia, young boys and older men.
+At Cummings Point on Morris Island, the Confederates had emplaced seven 10-inch mortars, two 42-pounders, a British 12-pound Blakely rifle, and three 8-inch Columbiads, the latter in the so-called Iron Battery, protected by a wooden shield faced with iron bars.
+About 6,000 men were available to man the artillery and to assault the fort, if necessary, including the local militia, young boys, and older men.